vincentarelbundock/marginaleffects/README.md

 > Predict the outcome variable at different regressor values (e.g.,
 > college graduates vs. others), and compare those predictions by
-> computing a difference, ratio, or some other function0
+> computing a difference, ratio, or some other function.

 [*Slopes*:](https://vincentarelbundock.github.io/marginaleffects/articles/slopes.html)

-> Partial derivatives of the regression equation with respect to a
+> Partial derivative of the regression equation with respect to a
 > regressor of interest. a.k.a.
 Marginal effects, trends.

 [*Marginal